SSonwane26/MeriSKILL_Journey/README.md

 ### Project One
 SALES ANALYSIS [DASHBOARD](https://github.com/SSonwane26/MeriSKILL_Journey/blob/main/Project1.png)

+**About Dataset:**

+The dataset consists of 11 columns, each column representing an attribute of purchase on a product -

+- Order ID - A unique ID for each order placed on a product
+- Product - Item that is purchased
+- Quantity Ordered - Describes how many of that products are ordered
+- Price Each - Price of a unit of that product
+- Order Date - Date on which the order is placed
+- Purchase Address - Address to where the order is shipped
+- Month, Sales, City, Hour - Extra attributes formed from the above.

 **Cleaninig and Modeling the Data:**

 For this project, we performed data analysis using Excel, utilizing Power Query.
 Here are the steps we followed: